The Section has responsibility for the administration of Fire Safety Legislation in the community, focusing on the following key legislation:-

 As part of the commitment to reduce fire deaths, injuries and the damage caused by fire the Government has changed fire safety legislation.
 This section of our website advises on these changes and gives information and guidance to assist in identifying the general fire precautions that may be needed for compliance with this legislation.

-You can find out more on particular subjects by following the links in the menu on the left.
+You can find out more on particular subjects by following the links in the menu on the right.

 Thank you for visiting our website